 What is Kagi Search?

 We want Kagi to be the best search engine for people who want a product with uncompromising search results quality, privacy by design and unrivaled speed.
-By doing that, we want to support the sustainability of the web based on ethical principles so we can leave a better web for our children.
+By doing that, we want to support the sustainability of the web based on the ethical web principles, ensuring better web for our children.

 Is Kagi Search available now?

 Kagi Search is currently in invite-only beta.
 You can sign up by visiting kagi.com.
 We send new invites every week.